Jeangowhy/opendocs/C++_Primer_5th.rst

 Using assign (Sequential Containers Only)

    The assignment operator requires that the left-hand and right-hand operands have the same type.
-It copies all the elements from the right-hand operand into the lefthand operand.
+It copies all the elements from the right-hand operand into the left-hand operand.
 The sequential containers (except array) also define a member named ``assign`` that lets us assign from a different but compatible type, or assign from a subsequence of a container.
 The ``assign`` operation replaces all the elements